Random Thoughts: Mr. President Elect

 - Michael James showed his artistic side giving us a graphical rendition of Market Timing in Pictures that i is missing the Big Cajun Graph where the Sell is on the bottom and the buy is on the top (look at the pictures and you’ll understand that one).

-- For my fellow bloggers who might use Wordpress, TechCrunch posts this important warning about Fake Wordpress Site Releasing Backdoor Code.
+- For my fellow bloggers who might use WordPress, TechCrunch posts this important warning about Fake WordPress Site Releasing Backdoor Code.

 - Stats Canada mentions that there still are about the same number of Rural Folk in Canada (6 million) however due to the growth of Urban areas, the Rural folk are now a much lower percentage of the population.